Ensley High School

-Ensley High School, located in the Ensley neighborhood of Birmingham, Alabama (United States), was founded in 1901 to serve the then-independent community of Ensley, which was centered on major plants operated by U.S. Steel and the American Cast Iron Pipe Company.
+Ensley High School is a former high school which was located in the Ensley neighborhood of Birmingham, Alabama (United States).
+It was founded in 1901 to serve the then-independent community of Ensley, which was centered on major plants operated by U.S. Steel and the American Cast Iron Pipe Company.
 It began with classes held at the Old Bush School before the old building, designed by architect David O. Whilldin was constructed in 1908.
 In 2006, Ensley High School was merged into newly built Jackson-Olin High School.

 History

 Ensley High School was absorbed into the Birmingham City Schools when Ensley was annexed into the city in 1910.
 During its first decade, Ensley principal Roy Dimmitt compiled detailed statistical data on Ensley's male students in order to determine how much cigarette smoking affected their "efficacy".
 He found that the students who smoked were consistently outscored by their non-smoking counterparts.
 By his calculation almost two thirds of those who failed a year or withdrew from school were smokers.
 His findings were published in Henry Ford's 1914 anti-smoking volume "The Case Against the Little White Slaver."